Somebody has to do something, and it’s just incredibly pathetic that it has to be us.

 My whole career has been as an applied scientist and I have contributed to a handful of research articles, mostly on tectonics and structural geology.
 But I am not a climate scientist, so don’t take anything I say as fact without first checking my sources.
 Although I have worked at senior levels in oil companies in many different roles around the world, I am not an expert on energy economics, either.

-I welcome feedback, but I will be disabling comments here on any articles recently published at Skeptical Science and I would urge anyone to comment there; your comment will be more widely read and there’s a much better chance of getting a reply there should you have questions.
+I welcome feedback, but on any articles recently published at Skeptical Science, I would urge anyone to comment there; your comment will be more widely read and there’s a much better chance of getting a reply there should you have questions.
 I encourage criticism, but I won’t approve any comments that are abusive or irrelevant.

 Thank you for reading!